Learn From The Smartest Millionaire Minds in Business

 Spending 12 years of rollercoastering between the highs of having money and the lows of losing money, he discovered how to get and stay rich in just 2 ½ years by getting rid of his bad money habits and applying simple principles in his everyday life.

-He realized HOW he feels about money affected how went about making money, managing money and spending money.
+He realized HOW he felt about money affected how he went about making money, managing money, and spending money.

-The real cause is usually one of 3 bad habits.
+The real cause, he says, is usually one of 3 bad habits.

-If you can break these habits, you will see your chances of becoming wealthy skyrocket.
+If you can break these habits, you will see your chances of becoming wealthy skyrocket, according to Harv.

 Harv advises that you: